-Today, on February 23rd, Sebastian Buckup teaches in the second year of our Geneva EMBA his module “Cross-sector partnerships – Creating shared Value”.
+Sebastian Buckup just taught in the second year of our Geneva EMBA his module “Cross-sector partnerships – Creating shared Value” with his colleague Thomas Philbeck.

 Our participants will learn about the evolving nature of value in 21st century economies and explore with leading innovators and trailblazers how to drive institutional and systems change.
 They course will partly take place at the World Economic Forum, one of the main nodes of our hyper-connected world.